devttys0/AzizLight/README.md

 The circuit is activated by any sound that is loud enough, and persists long enough, to trigger it.
 The trigger sensitivity is user-adjustable, and can be configured to either turn an AC outlet on or off when triggered.

-Once the circuit is triggered, it will wait until the sound stops before activating the trigger output; this allows users to turn the outlet on/off using any arbitrary phrase ("Aziz, light!", "Turn out those lights!", "It's dark in here, I can't see a thing!", etc).
+Once the circuit is triggered, it will wait until the sound stops before activating the trigger output; this allows users to turn the outlet on/off using any arbitrarily long phrase ("Aziz, light!", "Turn out those lights!", "It's dark in here, I can't see a thing!", etc).

 In the absense of any subsequent sound(s), the trigger output will remain on for approximately 60 seconds before turning off again.
 During this period, the trigger output cannot be turned off by any additional sound or noise.